kaybinwang/nav/README.md

 Create shortcuts for navigating to specific directories.

 ## Dependencies
-This script requires `readlink` which is usually missing from MacOS.
+This script requires `realpath` which is usually missing from MacOS.

 ### Homebrew
 ```